hknd23/idcempy/docs/idcempy_tutorial.rst

 Middle-inflated Ordered Probit (MiOP) without Correlated Errors
 ---------------------------------------------------------------
-If your ordered outcome variable is inflated in the middle category, you should estimate a  Middle-inflated Ordered Probit (MiOP) model.
+A Middle-inflated Ordered Probit (MiOP) model should be estimated ehn the ordered outcome variable is inflated in the middle category.

-The following example uses data from Elgun and Tilam (`2007 <https://journals.sagepub.com/doi/10.1177/1065912907305684>`_).
+The following example uses 2004 presidential vote data from Elgun and Tilam (`2007 <https://journals.sagepub.com/doi/10.1177/1065912907305684>`_).

 We begin by loading the required libraries and IDCeMPy

 .. testcode::
   # Import the necessary libraries and IDCeMPy.

-  import numpy as np
   import pandas as pd
   import urllib
   from idcempy import zmiopc